bthelen/rabbitmq-sample/README.md

 There is no UI or anything for this sample, it's solely meant to be a way to generate a recurring message to RabbitMQ will is also consumed.
 The logs will tell you if this mechanism is working properly.

+# Environment Parsing

+The `master` branch of this repo uses `spring-boot-starter-cloud-connectors` to parse the environment variables and configure the RabbitMQ service details for you when running on Cloud Foundry.
+The `spring-boot-starter-cloud-connectors` has been moved to maintenance release only at this point.
+The `java-cfenv` branch uses the newer `java-cfenv-boot` component to parse the environment variables and configure the RabbitMQ service details for you.
+Both branches should work identically.

 # Usage

 ## Build the Source and Run Locally